JavierLopatin/Bash-Scripts-for-Remote-Sensing/README.md

 ### Here you find a set of Unix bash sripts to process images in bach mode using gdal tools.

 ### For example, you can use them as:
-- Convert all images in a dorectory to GTiff
+- Convert all images in a directory to GTiff
   - sh Convert2TIFF.sh Input/directory/ Output/directoy/ inputFileExtension

 - Change the resolution information in the metadata: